-- (a) Except as otherwise noted in this article, the provisions of Articles 11, 13, 17, 18, 19, 20, 21 and 25 of this agreement do not apply to casual employees.
-The provisions of other articles of this agreement apply to casual employees except as otherwise indicated. - (b) Any casual employee eligible to vote in a provincial or municipal election or a referendum shall have four consecutive clear hours during the hours in which the polls are open, in which to cast his/her ballot. - (c) Any employee eligible to vote in a federal election or referendum shall have three consecutive clear hours during the hours in which the polls are open, in which to cast his/her ballot. - (d) Where leave from work is required, casual employees shall be entitled to the provisions of Clause 20.1; - (e) Pregnancy and parental leave for casual employees with less than 1827 hours worked in a 15 month period shall be in accordance with the Employment Standards Act.
+- (a) Except as otherwise noted in this article, the provisions of Articles 11, 13, 17, 18, 19, 20, 21 and 25 do not apply to casual employees.
+The provisions of other articles of this agreement apply to casual employees except as otherwise indicated. - (b) Any casual employee eligible to vote in a provincial, municipal or indigenous government election or a referendum shall have four consecutive clear hours during the hours in which the polls are open, in which to cast their ballot. - (c) Any employee eligible to vote in a federal election or referendum shall have three consecutive clear hours during the hours in which the polls are open, in which to cast their ballot. - (d) Where leave from work is required, casual employees shall be entitled to the provisions of Clause 20.1;

+(e) Pregnancy and parental leave for casual employees with less than 1827 hours worked in a 15 month period shall be in accordance with the Employment Standards Act.